Whistleblowing Mechanism

 If the complaint is against the Head of Corporate Audit, the report should be sent to the Chair of the Audit Committee.

-Upon receipt of a formal written report from the Whistleblower, the Head of Corporate Audit would acknowledge receipt to the sender as soon as practicable.
+Upon receipt of a formal written report from the Whistleblower, he/she will receive an acknowledgement of receipt as soon as practicable (if his/her contact details are known).

 5. Anonymous Reports